TittaDiGirolamo/trackrecord.info/README.md

 ---

-## What We Do

-Most public predictions disappear without accountability.
-Trackrecord.info creates a permanent, transparent record so we can all see who gets it right over time.

-We focus on:
-- **Verifiable** predictions with clear resolution criteria
-- **Independent** scoring (no bias toward reputation)
-- **Granular** evaluation at the finest level of specificity
-- **Auditable** methodology and data

----

 ## Gold Standard Dataset

 We maintain a high-fidelity gold standard dataset to support the development of automated prediction extraction systems.